IoTOpen/lynx-example-manager/README.md

 * Login to Lynx AAM
     * Create a new installation
     * Generate new API key
-* Create a new configuration file based on the [lynx-manager.example.yml](lynx-manager.example.yml)and name it `lynx-manager.yml` and place it in the root folder of the project.
+* Create a new configuration file based on the [lynx-manager.example.yml](lynx-manager.example.yml) and name it `lynx-manager.yml` and place it in the root folder of the project.